mrocklin/thesis/search-direct.md

 \vspace{-2em}
 \centering
 \includegraphics[width=.48\textwidth]{images/search-continue}
+\caption{Continuation allows us to continue to search the tree even after a valid result has been found.}
+\label{fig:search}
 \end{wrapfigure}

 This approach has the added benefit that a lazily evaluated stream of all leaves is returned.
 If the first result is not adequate then one can ask the system to find subsequent solutions.
 These subsequent computations pick up where the previous search process ended, limiting redundant search.